carpentries-incubator/spreadsheet-humanities-lesson/_episodes/04-quality-control.md

 collected is a count, only integers greater than or equal to zero should be allowed.

-To control the kind of data entered into a a spreadsheet we use Data Validation (Excel) or Validity (Libre Office Calc), to set the values that can be entered in each data column.
+To control the kind of data entered into a spreadsheet we use Data Validation (Excel) or Validity (Libre Office Calc), to set the values that can be entered in each data column.